Gabriel Arias Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.51 team ERA that ranks 19th among all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.49).

-- Skubal gets the start for the Tigers, his eighth of the season.
-He is 2-2 with a 4.18 ERA and 36 strikeouts through 32 1/3 innings pitched.

-- His most recent time out came on Friday against the Boston Red Sox, when the left-hander went 5 1/3 innings, surrendering four earned runs while giving up seven hits.
+- The righty last appeared on Saturday against the Boston Red Sox, when he threw 5 1/3 innings, allowing no earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.